Lorraine Simms: Shadowland (2018–present)

 Working with the bones and skins of animals considered vulnerable or endangered, Simms developed a large drawing series entitled Shadowland.
 These drawings were researched in the Mammalogy Department at the American Museum of Natural History in New York during two residencies (2018, 2019).
 These drawings explore the intricate shadows cast by animal skulls and bones and offer a reflective space to consider the spiritual dimension of animals, our intertwined histories and future evolution.
 James Campbell in White Hot Magazine of Contemporary Art wrote: “In these drawings, harvested shadows make the dead animals that cast them live again, with otherworldly feral grace.
 This is no exercise in enervating nostalgia, but a demonstration of daunting draughtsmanship”.

-Works from this series have been featured in several exhibitions, including the Canadian Museum of Nature (2021), the Illingworth Kerr Gallery in Calgary (2022), the Beaty Biodiversity Museum (2019), McBride Contemporary in Montreal (2019) and Super Dutchess in New York, NY (2019).
+Works from this series have been featured in several exhibitions, including the Canadian Museum of Nature (2021), the Illingworth Kerr Gallery in Calgary (2022), the Beaty Biodiversity Museum (2019), McBride Contemporary in Montreal (2019) and Super Dutchess in New York, New York (2019).

 Plush (2010–2018)

-From 2010 to 2018 Simms worked with plush, creating three distinct painting series and a number of sculptures or “assemblages”.
+From 2010 to 2018 Simms worked with plush, creating three distinct painting series and a number of sculptures or "assemblages".
 These works consider the Disneyfication of reality portrayed by these ephemeral objects of our affections.
-In the exhibition catalogue for Haunted By You, René Viau wrote: “Though related to kitsch and referring to a world of consumerism and big-box stores, these canvases are clearly grounded in an historical pictorial tradition.
-This work is distinguished as much by skillful representation, for example, the inventive virtuoso renderings of the texture of fake fur, as by the emphasis on the overall surface and paint handling.”
+In the exhibition catalogue for Haunted By You, René Viau wrote: "Though related to kitsch and referring to a world of consumerism and big-box stores, these canvases are clearly grounded in an historical pictorial tradition.
+This work is distinguished as much by skillful representation, for example, the inventive virtuoso renderings of the texture of fake fur, as by the emphasis on the overall surface and paint handling."